Is It Safe To Get Tattooed Over A Mole?

 If you already had your heart set on getting a tattoo where you have one or more moles, there are two options that can allow you to do that without running any of the risks that come with tattooing over the moles themselves.

 Incorporate the Mole

 By far the best solution is to find a way to incorporate the mole into your tattoo.
 It’s not always possible, but if you can choose a design that prominently features some brown or tan colors, you can simply incorporate your mole (and its natural pigmentation) into your tattoo by tattooing around it instead of over it.

 A more radical option is to have the mole surgically removed.
 This is a fairly simple procedure that dermatologists routinely perform on moles that show signs of being cancerous.

 Once you have healed from a surgical mole removal, however, you will most likely have a scar where the mole used to be.
-The good news is that you can safely tattoo over scar tissue and most tattoo artists won’t have a problem accommodating this.
+The good news is that you can safely tattoo over small areas of scar tissue once healed, and most tattoo artists won’t have a problem accommodating this.

 So, no, if you have a mole, you should not tattoo over it.
-And if you’re dealing with a tattoo artist who does not seem to be aware of the risks involved in tattooing over your moles, you owe it to yourself to find someone more knowledgeable to do your tattoo.
+And if you’re dealing with a tattoo artist who does not seem to be aware of the risks involved in tattooing over your moles, you owe it to yourself to find someone more knowledgeable to do your tattoo for you.

 When you eventually go ahead with getting your dream tattoo, it’s imperative that you always follow your tattoo artist’s aftercare advice closely, and be sure to invest in a high-quality tattoo healing lotion to aid recovery.